 - Mental healthcare and therapy: Explosions can cause significant psychological distress.
 You can recover compensation for mental healthcare and treatment in a personal injury claim.
 This can help victims deal with the emotional effects of the explosion.

-Can I File for Workers’ Compensation?
+Can I File for Workers’ Compensation After a Gas Explosion at Work?

 If your workplace experiences gas explosions, speak with an experienced workers’ compensation lawyer who handles third-party claims.